Survey results: “What Campsite Cooking Equipment do you find indispensable?”

 Now that I’ve started a war, I’ll suggest some of the best grills for camping.

-If space saving (can always go on the roof, or even in the box), is less of a concern for you or you’ve got more than 2 or 3 mouths to feed, you might consider stepping up to the Weber Jumbo Joe, the 18″ version of their grills for camping.
+If space saving (can always go on the roof, or even in the box), is less of a concern for you or you’ve got more than 2 or 3 mouths to feed, you might consider stepping up to the Weber Jumbo Joe, the 18″ version of their campsite cooking equipment grills.

 You win, Hank.
 Here’s a gas BBQ…